-(a) All evaluations shall be performed during the spring semester (with the exception of Sustained Performance Evaluations which may for 2012 be performed in the fall term) and shall take into account performance of assigned duties over a period consistent with approved department criteria and may include multiple years.
+(a) All evaluations shall be performed during the spring semester and shall take into account performance of assigned duties over a period consistent with approved department criteria and may include multiple years.
 For faculty members who have been employed at the University less than that period, the annual evaluation shall take into account their performance since the start of employment at the University.